isomerpages/ura-lkywcp/index.md

 sections:
     - hero:
         title: Lee Kuan Yew World City Prize
-        subtitle: 2010 — 2020  |  Celebrating 10 years of the Prize
+        subtitle: Celebrating 10 years of honouring outstanding achievements and contributions to the creation of liveable, vibrant and sustainable urban communities around the world
         background: /images/worldmap-hero3.jpg
         button: About the Prize
         url: /about/about-the-prize/